Javad Maroufi: Biography

-Javād Ma'roufi was born in Tehran to the musician father Musā Ma'roufi and mother Ozrā Ma'roufi (or Ezra Ma'roufi) who both were distinguished pupils of Darvish Khan, a renowned music master of the time in Iran.
-Javād Ma'roufi lost his mother at young age, and consequently grew up in his paternal family.
+Javād Ma'roufi was born in Tehran to the musician father Musā Ma'roufi and mother Ozrā Ma'roufi (or Ezra Ma'roufi) who were both distinguished pupils of Darvish Khan, a renowned music master of the time in Iran.
+Javād Ma'roufi lost his mother at a young age, and consequently grew up with his paternal family.
 He was taught in music first by his father, playing both the tar and the violin.
-At fourteen he attended the Academy of Music of which Ali-Naqi Vaziri was the director and where he studied the piano under the music master Tatiana Kharatian (تاتیانا خاراطیان).
+At age fourteen, he attended the Academy of Music of which Ali-Naqi Vaziri was the director and where he studied the piano under the music master Tatiana Kharatian.
 During this period he studied works by Chopin, Mozart, Beethoven and Bach.

+His more well-known compositions include "Jila Fantasy", "Golden dreams", and "Ashura".

+Death

 Ma'roufi died in the morning of Tuesday 7 December 1993 (16 Āzar 1372 AH) in a hospital in Tehran.